mmerlyn/tomato-prices/README.md

 - Using machine learning techniques, we can predict the expected price for tomatoes, at a particular market, when supply is a certain number of tonnes.
 - This knowledge, can help farmers, plan ahead, and may be opt for a different crop, if the predicted selling price is low.

-## 📌 Problem Statement

-- Prices of tomatoes fluctuate drastically due to supply-demand imbalance.
-- Farmers lack real-time tools or data-driven insights to plan their harvest and sales.
-- The goal is to predict modal prices based on supply and month using historical data (2016–2018).

-## Approach

-This project uses machine learning to forecast tomato prices based on historical supply data, helping farmers:
-- Anticipate price crashes or peaks
-- Decide **whether, when, and where** to sell their produce
-- Avoid overharvesting and reduce waste
-- Optimize profits by aligning with market trends

-- **Data Preprocessing:** Cleaned and aggregated supply and price data on a monthly basis.
-- **Model Training:** Used Gradient Boosting Regression (Scikit-learn) to predict price from features like  Month, Market Area, Supply (Tonnes), Min/Max Prices (optional).
-- **Visualization:** Insightful plots help understand seasonal and regional price trends.
-- **Web Interface:** Built with Flask.
-Users input month, market, and average tonnes — the app returns a predicted price.

 ## 🛠 Technologies Used

 - Python